abhitejdivi5/Ab-s-Analog-and-Mixed-signal/1. Amplifiers/B. Tele_Two_Stage_Fully_Diff_CM.mdAmplifier-2.md

 ## 3. Helpful notes
 - Design the [two-stage opamp](../1.%20Amplifiers/A.%20).
 - We can use the same compensation methods as those applied in a two-stage op-amp, or the following techniques.
+#### Compensation
+- In Miller compensation, a Right-Half-Plane (RHP) zero appears due to the **feed-forward path** from the input to the output, since the compensation capacitor is bidirectional.
+- The idea is to **cancel this feed-forward path** by using a Current-Controlled Current Source (CCCS).
+- The disadvantage of this method is that it requires an additional current source to activate the transistor used for zero cancellation.
+- However, in a telescopic amplifier, the **cascode transistor** itself can serve as the **zero-canceling device**, eliminating the need for any **extra current source or additional power consumption**.

 - ![Opamp schematic](https://github.com/abhitejdivi5/Analog-Blocks/blob/main/ahuza_block.png)